Tangle Floer homology and cobordisms between tangles: Tangle complex and the issue of naturality

-c.f.
-Definition 9.19 and Lemma 9.20 from \cite{JT}.
-Finally, if $(\Sig',\alphas',\betas',\la',\spinc')$ is obtained from the $\Ring$-diagram $(\Sig,\alphas,\betas,\la,\spinc)$ by stabilization, there is a correspondence between the homotopy classes of disks on the two sides.
+Finally, if the Heegaard diagram $(\Sig',\alphas',\betas',\la',\spinc')$ is obtained from $(\Sig,\alphas,\betas,\la,\spinc)$ by stabilization, there is a correspondence between the homotopy classes of disks on the two sides.
 Furthermore, for suitable almost complex structures on the two diagrams, there is an isomorphism of chain complexes associated with the two diagrams.
-If $H$ and $H'$ denote the isotopy diagrams corresponding to the above two Heegaard diagrams for $\Tangle$ Lemma 9.21 from \cite{JT} (which is basically Lemma 2.15 from \cite{OS-4mfld}) may be used to construct the isomorphisms
+If $\HD$ and $\HD'$ denote the isotopy diagrams corresponding to the above two Heegaard diagrams for $\Tangle$, \cite[Lemma 9.21]{JT} (which is basically \cite[Lemma 2.15]{OS-4mfld}) may be used to construct the isomorphism

-The construction of the isomorphisms associated with the edges of the graph $\Gcal=\Gcal_{\Tangle}$ implies that assigning $\HFT^\Rin(H)$ to the vertices $H$ of $\Gcal$ is a {\emph{weak Heegaard invariant}}, and reproves the invariance of the quasi-isomorphism type of the chain complex $\CFT^\Rin(\Tangle)$. \\
+Hence, $\HFT^\Rin$ is a weak Heegaard invariant, and the above considerations reprove the invariance of the quasi-isomorphism type of the chain complex $\CFT^\Rin(\Tangle)$.